Garage Door Cable Maintenance & Replacement Guide

 • The cables are fraying.

-While some people attempt to replace or reattach their garage door cables on their own, doing so can be difficult — and dangerous.
+While some people attempt to replace or reattach their garage door cables on their own, doing so can be difficult and dangerous.
 Incorrectly installing them could lead to problems later on, too.
-It’s best to contact a professional for your garage door cable replacement.
+It’s best to get your garage door cables replaced by a professional.

 Contact A Better Door Co., Inc for Garage Door Maintenance Services

 Your garage door depends on quality replacement work.
-For reliable cable replacement and other services that you can trust, contact A Better Door Co., Inc. We have over 30 years of experience in the Long Island area and a dedicated team prepared to service your home.
+For reliable cable replacement and other services you can trust, contact A Better Door Co., Inc. We have decades of experience serving homeowners in the Long Island area, specifically Nassau and Suffolk counties.
+Our dedicated team is prepared to service your home.

 To get started, fill out a contact form or request an estimate today!